 - Consists of the AER series routers, which are being phased out, and the E-series models.

-- Several routers in this series can be configured with various embedded modem options as well as the option for a second modem.
+- Several routers in this series can be configured with various embedded modem options and the option for a second modem.

 - The AER 2200 comes with an embedded Cat 11 or 18 modem.
 A second Cat 4, 6, 12, or 18 modem can be added.